-The purpose of this assignment is primarily to provide you with an opportunity to explore the publications on L2 pragmatics that is available in the field and to familiarize yourself with the range of topics these publications address.
+The purpose of this assignment is to provide you with an opportunity to explore the publications on L2 pragmatics that is available in the field and to familiarize yourself with the range of topics these publications address.
 The response papers also offer a chance to enter the discourse community constituted by applied linguists focusing on L2 pragmatics.

-You may choose articles from optional readings, or identify articles relevant to acquisitional pragmatics in refereed journals published within the last 10 years in the area of interlanguage, cross-cultural, or intercultural pragmatics.
-Each response should briefly summarize what the article is about, but its main focus should be on your response to it.
+You may choose articles from optional readings or identify articles relevant to acquisitional pragmatics in refereed journals published within the last 10 years in the area of interlanguage, cross-cultural, or intercultural pragmatics.
+Each response should briefly summarize what the article is about, but its main focus should be on YOUR response to it.
 Your review should be critical in the sense of "analytical" but not necessarily destructive.
 In building your arguments, you are strongly encouraged to relate other readings as much as possible and incorporate your own experience.
-Each response should be about 1-2 pages long (approximately 400-500 words).
-You should post two reading responses in the "Reading Response Forum" of our course website, one by November 19th and the other by December 24th.
+Each response should be approximately 400-500 words.
+You should post two reading responses in the "Reading Response Forum" of our course website, one by November 4th and the other by December 16th.
 Plan to spend at least an hour online reading and responding to other participants' reading responses.

-Pragmatics-focused lesson plan (Paper and course website posting due: 12/3/2017)
+Pragmatics-focused lesson plan (Paper and course website posting due: 1/6/2019)

-In a small group or individually, you are asked to choose a component of pragmatic competence and develop a lesson plan that aims to improve learners' pragmatic language use.
+In a pair or individually, you are asked to choose a component of pragmatic competence and develop a lesson plan that aims to improve learners' pragmatic language use.
 This will be the basis of your instructional intervention that you will be providing later on during the course.

 You will receive suggestions and feedback from the instructor and other course participants as you discuss your planned instruction at mid-semester.
 You will be invited to post your lesson plans on the course website to share them with the rest of the group.
-After January 25th, spend at least an hour reading and giving feedback on your colleagues' lesson plans.
-(If you prefer to write a more formal research paper, please discuss your ideas with me by October 29th.)
+(If you prefer to write a more formal research paper, please discuss your ideas with me by November 4th.)
 See the handout to be distributed in class for the details of this assignment.

-Final paper on your classroom research (Paper and course website posting due: 2/18/2018)
+Final paper on your classroom research (Paper and course website posting due: 2/17/2019)